-- Entering a public bathroom or another area that has been designated closed for cleaning by the building services staff or for repair by other University staff.
+- Entering a public bathroom or other area that has been designated closed for cleaning by the building services staff or for repair by other University staff.

 - Presence on roof areas, in attics, or other exterior portions of the building, or climbing into or out a window or on top of an elevator.

-- Being present in common area bathrooms that are intended for use by the opposite gender; Individuals may not be present in bathrooms designated for use by the opposite gender.
+- Being present in common area bathrooms that are intended for use by opposite single gender; individuals may not be present in bathrooms designated for use by a gender different from their own.

 - Disorderly conduct or behavior, including fighting, assault, indecent exposure, throwing any liquid or objects or participating in a water fight, food fight or behavior that endangers the health and safety of oneself or others.